Bolton School Senior Boys

 All applicants to Year 7 sit our Entrance Examination in the January before they wish to join the School.

 There are four components to the annual Year 7 Entrance Examination.
-These are set for us each year by GL Assessment, comprising:

 - Mathematics assessment (50 minutes)